spike-develops/spike-develops.github.io/_drafts/2023-4-3-Spelunking-For-Camera-Systems.md

 After this we'll have a halfway transition that doesn't look great, so we need to get the other side working.

 #### Positioning the Transition Camera
-Up till this point the Transition Camera (and therefore the RenderTexture that the storyboard cam displays) has been manually positioned to sit wherever the sourceCam was.
+Up till this point the Transition Camera (and therefore the RenderTexture that the `storyboardCam` displays) has been manually positioned to sit wherever `sourceCam` was.

 To "complete" the Spelunky effect, we want it to look like the source camera has a matching zoom like the destination camera does.
 To do that we'll start by complicating our diagram a bit, and adding a second Cinemachine brain/system to the Transition Camera, along with two new virtual cameras.